Jocelyn Blore

 As part of the program, students will delve into topics such as introduction to the criminal justice system; survey of forensic sciences; forensic sciences; criminal procedures; forensic photography; principles of judicial practice; crime scene investigation; and rules of evidence.

-Graduates will be ready to take up careers in criminalistics, crime scene investigation, bloodstain pattern analysis, forensic photography, electronic digital imaging, law enforcement agency, and industrial product development.
+Graduates will be ready to take up careers in criminalistics, crime scene investigation, bloodstain pattern analysis, forensic photography, electronic digital imaging, law enforcement agencies, and industrial product development.
 They will be able to take up roles such as bloodstain pattern analysts, crime scene investigators, fingerprint analysts, experts in firearms identification, forensic chemists, forensic serologists, and trace evidence analysts.

 University of Wisconsin-Platteville